 |03/05/1965||Dundee and Perth Railway|

-Dundee West to Buckingham West Junction closed to passengers.
+Dundee West to Buckingham Junction closed to passengers.

 These locations are along the line.

 This was a two platform station with the main station building on the eastbound platform.
 There was no goods yard.
 There was a signal box until 1925.
 The station closed in 1956.

 This is a two platform station.
-The single storey main station building at the east end of the eastbound platform no longer exists.
+There was a single storey main station building at the east end of the eastbound platform.

 This was a two platform station with the main station building on the eastbound platform and waiting rooms on each platform.
 Longforgan itself is a mile to the north.